InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 A secure Wi-Fi network is critical to protecting your devices from cybercriminals.
 (Image: Shutterstock)

 Wi-Fi networks are susceptible to brute-force attacks, which use trial and error to break into your network and gain access to your data and devices.
-By using such methods, thousands of passwords can be fired at a Wi-Fi network until one eventually allows access.
+By using such methods, thousands of passwords are fired at a Wi-Fi network until one eventually allows access.
 That means shorter and simpler passwords are easier to break than longer and more complex ones.
-The good news is that adding more length and complexity to a password can make it exponentially more challenging for any intrusion.

 You should have a longer password that contains a combination of uppercase and lowercase letters, symbols, and numbers to maximize Wi-Fi network security.
 Most experts recommend having a Wi-Fi password that is more than eight characters long.
 Some government agencies with highly sensitive data require their employees to have passwords of at least 15 characters.
 Symbols and numbers in a password further mitigate the threat of data theft, phishing, and other malicious attacks.